rleber/bun/doc/file_format/file_format.md

   text must be examined one bit at a time, traversing the Huffman tree from the top.
 At each bit, a "0" bit means take the left branch of the tree, and a "1" bit means take the right branch.
 When you reach a leaf, that's the encoded character.
 See the Wikipedia article for more information on the encoding algorithm.

+Note that the Huffman encoding algorithm doesn't care how many bits are in a "character".
+Because most Honeywell files were encoding as 8-bit characters stored in 9-bit bytes, this mostly is irrelevant.
+However, some files may include 9-bit characters encoded in Huffman format.
+When this is the case (which seems mostly to be object files of some kind), this software converts those 9-bit characters to a hex encoding.
+For example, if a file included a character 0777 (equivalent to 0x1FF), then it will be decoded as "\\x{1FF}".
+(There's just one backslash in the string.)

 Important note: I made several fits and starts trying to get this to work, but I finally succeeded.
 One of the major detours I made was trying to use the algorithm in the huff.b.obsolete.txt program.
 (Obviously, it